 Officer John Bernard is completing his B.S. in Computer Information Systems at UNH Manchester.
-John currently lives in Hampstead and began his law enforcement career in 2008 working with the New Hampshire Marine Patrol for 3 years before coming to the Strafford Police Department.
+John began his law enforcement career in 2008 working with the New Hampshire Marine Patrol for 3 years before coming to the Strafford Police Department.
 He attended the NH Part-Time Police Academy in 2009, and graduated from the NH Full Time Police Academy in April of 2013.

 John lives in Strafford with his wife.

 Officer Chris Dustin was hired in 2011 as a part-time officer, and was hired full-time in the fall of 2014.
 He attedned the part-time police academy in Concord, and graduated in May of 2012 with the 261st class.
 Chris is currently active patrolman at the police department.